btcpayserver/btcpayserver-doc/docs/LedgerWallet.md

 For [altcoin](./Altcoins.md) wallets, you can spend funds from your external wallet, sign a transaction within the [internal wallet](./Wallet.md) with [HD Private Key or mnemonic seed](./Wallet.md#signing-with-hd-private-key-or-mnemonic-seed) or a [hot wallet](./Wallet.md#signing-with-a-hot-wallet).

-To set up a new altcoin wallet, add the xpub key manually or [create a new wallet](./CreateWallet.md).
+To set up a new altcoin wallet, add the extended public key manually or [create a new wallet](./CreateWallet.md).
 :::

 ## Ledger Nano S Wallet Setup